cytopia/devilbox/docs/getting-started/create-your-first-project.rst

 By having created the DNS record, the Devilbox intranet is aware that everything is setup now and gives you a link to your new project.

-Step 5: visit your project
+Step 5: Visit your project
 --------------------------

 On the intranet, click on your project link.
 This will open your project in a new Browser tab or